Frankie Muniz: Acting

 Muniz provided the character voice of a zebra named Stripes, who wishes to become a racing equine, in the 2005 film Racing Stripes.
 That same year, he made a guest appearance as himself in "Mr. F", an episode of the Fox comedy Arrested Development.
 In April 2006, he began filming My Sexiest Year, an independent film in which Harvey Keitel played his father.
 He announced, during that same month, that he would be taking a break from acting, in order to pursue a career in race car driving, under a full-time two-year deal with Jensen Motorsport in the Formula BMW competition.
 In 2006, he was executive producer for the movie Choose Your Own Adventure: The Abominable Snowman.

 Malcolm in the Middle finished its run on May 14, 2006.
 Ten days later, on May 24, Muniz appeared in the horror film Stay Alive.
 He expressed a desire to leave traditional Hollywood film roles behind, saying: "Growing up has never scared me until last year.
 I started thinking about getting older, being an adult, and it scared me.
 Hopefully things will work out in my career.
 If they don't, then it was never meant to be."

-Despite his earlier stated intention to take a break from acting, in May 2006, he signed on to star in the R-rated teen-sex comedy Extreme Movie.
+Despite his earlier stated intention to take a break from acting, Muniz was reported in May 2006 to have signed on to star in the R-rated teen-sex comedy Extreme Movie.
 The film was originally planned to be released in 2007 by Dimension Films, but was ultimately released straight to DVD in February 2009.
 In 2007, he became an associate producer of the film Choose Connor.
 In late 2007, he made a guest appearance in an episode of the CBS crime drama Criminal Minds.
 In December 2007, he made a cameo appearance in the movie Walk Hard: The Dewey Cox Story, playing Buddy Holly.
 In 2008, he began work on a film with former Missy Elliott protégée Brianna Perry, but the project was never released.

 Muniz made a foray into the superhero genre with the family action film Pizza Man, in 2011.
 In 2012, he made a cameo appearance as himself in the second season of the comedy Don't Trust the B---- in Apartment 23.
 In 2015, he made another cameo appearance in The Mysteries of Laura, in which one of the detectives (Merideth Bose) had a crush on the actor/ racecar driver (Frankie Muniz) who was competing in a drag race.
 The team was on an NYPD case and suspected evidence would present itself at the drag race.

-On September 6, 2017, Muniz was announced as one of the celebrities who would compete on the 25th season of Dancing with the Stars.
-He was paired with professional dancer, Witney Carson.
-Muniz and Carson finished the season in third place.

-On August 1, 2018, it was announced Muniz would be the co-host of Dancing with the Stars Juniors on ABC, co-hosting with Jordan Fisher who was Season 25's Mirrorball Trophy winner.